jrjones/HLS-Analyzer/README.md

 # HLS-Analyzer

 A simple Swift CLI tool for analyzing HLS (HTTP Live Streaming) playlists.
+(Built as a simple exercise when I was re-learning swift, and to answer a question for myself about some MP4 atoms.)

 ## Features
 - **Master Playlist Analysis**: Summarizes variant streams, bandwidth, resolution, etc.